Connect with others who understand.

 Find Your Team

-Have you experienced a burning sensation in your skin after showering?
+Have you felt a burning sensation in your skin after showering?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyLupusTeam Member